longhorn/website/content/docs/1.7.1/references/settings.md

 > **Note:** This setting doesn't apply to below cases.
 > - The workload pods don't have a controller; Longhorn never deletes them.
-> - Workload pods with *cluster network* RWX volumes.
-The setting does not apply to such pods because the Longhorn Share Manager, which provides the RWX NFS service, has its own resilience mechanism.
-This mechanism ensures availability until the volume is reattached without relying on the pod lifecycle to trigger volume reattachment.
-The setting does apply, however, to workload pods with *storage network* RWX volumes.
-For more information, see [ReadWriteMany (RWX) Volume](../../nodes-and-volumes/volumes/rwx-volumes) and [Storage Network](../../advanced-resources/deploy/storage-network#limitation).

 #### Automatic Salvage